4ndrewchin/cryptoproject/README.md

 # cryptoproject

 Pollard's p-1 Algorithm

 Author: Andrew Chin

+The program is simple.
+We use command line arguments as input into the program with no input validation.

 ### Introduction
 This simple program is used to factor numbers.
 The user can choose to factor a random number or pick their own number.
 The output is a single line consisting of N (the number to factor) and its two factors, p and q.